Our Family of Companies

 Trusts

 Individuals are commonly named as life insurance beneficiaries, but making a trust a beneficiary can make sense in some cases.
-For example, people whose ideal beneficiaries have creditor issues or have trouble managing money might consider naming a trust to help those funds get used as they intended.
+For example, people whose ideal beneficiaries have trouble managing money might consider naming a trust to help those funds get used as they intended.

 Charitable Organization